ValentineLgd/MS4_Stones_Gate/README.md

 - [JQuery](https://jquery.com/): The project uses JQuery to manipulate the DOM.

+- [Python](https://www.python.org/): My main Back-End programming language.

+- [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine) which provides the templating language for Python.

+**Frameworks & libraries**

 - [Django](https://www.djangoproject.com/) : The web framework encouraging rapid development and clean, pragmatic design.

+- [Pip3](https://pip.pypa.io/en/stable/) : in order to install the tools, libraries and frameworks necessary to this project.

+- [AWS Amazon](https://aws.amazon.com/fr/) : in order to store static and media files.

+- [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) : for compatibility in AWS.

+- [Gunicorn](https://pypi.org/project/gunicorn/) : in order to enable deployment to Heroku.

+- [Spycopg2](https://pypi.org/project/gunicorn/) : in order to enable the PostGreSQL database to connect with Django.

+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) : in order to style the Django forms

+- [Stripe](https://stripe.com/fr) : in order to secure payments

 - [Bootstrap](https://getbootstrap.com/): The project uses Bootstrap in the overall design.
 Grid, navbar, form, modal and many other features described in the Features' section were coded from Bootstrap interface.